Superconducting Berry Curvature Dipole: Supplemental Material for ``Superconducting Berry Curvature Dipole''

-\section{Bogoliubov de Gennes (BdG) equation and the isolated band approximation}
+\subsection{2.
+Bogoliubov de Gennes (BdG) equation and the isolated band approximation.}

 In the following we review the BdG equations starting from a real-space treatment and discuss the isolated band approximation.
 The BdG equations extend the Bardeen-Cooper-Schrieffer theory to non-homogeneous systems.
-These are coupled equations for the complex amplitudes $\ket{u(r)}$ and $\ket{v(r)}$ in the presence of a finite super-current, where the phase of the gap function becomes a linear function of the center of mass coordinate.:
+These are coupled equations for the complex amplitudes $\ket{\mathcal{U}(r)}$ and $\ket{\mathcal{V}(r)}$ in the presence of a finite super-current, where the phase of the gap function becomes a linear function of the center-of-mass coordinate:

 An important property of this equation is its \textit{gauge covariance}.
-Namely if $\ket{u(r)}$ and $\ket{v(r)}$ are solutions with potentials $\hat V(\mathbf{r}), \mathbf{A}(\mathbf{r,t}),$ and $\hat\Delta(\mathbf{r}, \mathbf{r}')$, then $\ket{u(r)}\exp[-i\chi(\mathbf{r})]$ and $\ket{v(r)}\exp[i\chi(\mathbf{r})]$ are solutions with potentials $V(\mathbf{r}), \mathbf{A}(\mathbf{r,t}) + \nabla \chi(\mathbf{r})$ and $\hat\Delta(\mathbf{r}, \mathbf{r}')\exp[-i(\chi(\mathbf{r})+\chi(\mathbf{r}'))]$.
+Namely if $\ket{u(r)}$ and $\ket{v(r)}$ are solutions with potentials $\hat V(\mathbf{r}), \mathbf{A}(\mathbf{r,t}),$ and $\hat\Delta(\mathbf{r}, \mathbf{r}')$, then $\ket{u(r)}\exp[-i\chi(\mathbf{r})]$ and $\ket{v(r)}\exp[i\chi(\mathbf{r})]$ are solutions with potentials $V(\mathbf{r}), e\mathbf{A}(\mathbf{r,t})/\hbar + \nabla \chi(\mathbf{r})$ and $\hat\Delta(\mathbf{r}, \mathbf{r}')\exp[-i(\chi(\mathbf{r})+\chi(\mathbf{r}'))]$.
 The proof is by direct substitution.

-Making use of gauge covariance we see that the solutions with the finite supercurrent will be of the form:
+We focus on uniform vector potentials, and treat vector potential $\mathbf{A}(t)$ as a \textit{parameter} in Eqs.(\ref{eq:realspacebdg},\ref{eq:realspacebdg2}).
+Since the translational symmetry is preserved, we employ the Bloch theorem to find the solutions of Eqs.(\ref{eq:realspacebdg},\ref{eq:realspacebdg2}) with the finite supercurrent in the following form: